ruilin-wu/FAM_VCK5000/FAM_VCK5000_Design2/Module_01_matlab_sim/README.md

 ## Next Steps

-After running the Python NBody Simulator, you are ready to move to the next module, [Module 02-AI Engine Design](../Module_02_aie).
+After running the FAM on the Matlab, we are ready to move to the next module, [Module 02-AI Engine Design](../Module_02_aie).